|Title:||Clinical Associate Professor

-Erickson, with some anthropologist colleagues, is also writing up some comparative ethnographic, cross-category research of organizational culture and business outcomes, documenting how internal organizational silos are made visible (and problematic) at retail.
-Erickson's teaching emphasizes hands-on experience with cultural and language difference, whether dramatic (like the differences between Chinese and Brazilian retail settings) or subtle (like the differences among operational units in an enterprise).
-Students can expect to balance direct field experience with reading and discussing the scholarly work that undergirds such hands-on exploration.
-Erickson is a fluent speaker of Spanish and is sometimes capable in Mandarin, Vietnamese, French and Swedish.
-He is almost a journeyman stoneware potter.
+Professor Erickson's teaching emphasizes hands-on experience with cultural and language differences.
+Students may expect to balance direct field experience with reading and discussing the scholarly work that supports such hands-on exploration of organizations and their customers.
+Erickson is a fluent speaker of Spanish and is sometimes understandable in Mandarin, Vietnamese, French, and Swedish.

 Erickson is an applied cultural anthropologist who is presently exploring cultural patterns in everyday life as these are expressed and contested through product purchase, use and sharing — that is, along the product itinerary.

 - Certificate of Public Broadcasting Management, The Wharton School, 1982